• Film Bridge

 Feature film and TV credits as scout and assistant location manager include:

-Rain Man, For the Boys, The Grifters, The Fabulous Baker Boys,
+Rain Man, For the Boys, Late for Dinner, The Grifters, The Fabulous Baker Boys,

-She progressed to Location Manager on films that include:
+She progressed to Location Scout & Manager on films that include:

 What's Love Got to Do With It,